artsy/hokusai/README.md

 Tests for specific modules, TestClasses, or even methods can be run with `python -m unittest test.unit.test_module.TestClass.test_method`

 Set the `DEBUG=1` environemnt variable to print boto logging

+## The Name

+The project is named for the great Japanese artist [Katsushika Hokusai](https://www.artsy.net/article/artsy-editorial-7-things-hokusai-creator-great-wave) (1760-1849).